-DO follow the rules for decorating with chandeliers.
-More than any other type of lighting it's really important to get the measurements correct.
+- Do follow the rules for decorating with chandeliers.
+More than any other type of lighting it's essential to get the measurements correct.

 - Do use chandeliers in unexpected places like bathrooms and bedrooms.
 They're not just for dining rooms anymore.

 - Do think of your lighting as decorative accessories.
 Most lights—fixtures, table lamps, sconces—should look just as good when they're off as when they're turned on.

 - Don't be satisfied with just an overhead light.
 Even in small areas like entryways and powder rooms, it's a good idea to have another light source.
 Sconces or a small table lamp are a must.

 - Don't ignore the importance of task lighting in work areas such as the kitchen, home office, and bathroom.

 - Don't forget to add dimmers.
 If possible, you should add one to every light in your home.
 Adjusting the brightness can add instant ambiance and slightly dimmer lighting is more flattering on absolutely everyone

 - Don't use contractor grade track and recessed lighting in a traditional room.
 It looks too new and sticks out like a sore thumb.

 - Don't ignore the importance of lightbulbs.
 Avoid anything too fluorescent or too yellow.
 A crisp white light is always best.
 If it's too bright, that's when the dimmer comes in handy.